Chelsea-Dover/front-end-101/CSS/images_colors.md

 Extensions: `.jpg`, `.jpeg`

-[JPEG](https://en.wikipedia.org/wiki/JPEG) (which stands for Joint Photographic Experts Group) is the preferred delivery format for photographs and images with gradients due to the its ability to compress large, complex images to small filesizes.
+[JPEG](https://en.wikipedia.org/wiki/JPEG) (which stands for Joint Photographic Experts Group) is the preferred delivery format for photographs and images with gradients due to the its ability to compress large, complex images to small file sizes.

 ![JPEG showing decreasing compression from left to right](https://upload.wikimedia.org/wikipedia/commons/e/e9/Felis_silvestris_silvestris_small_gradual_decrease_of_quality.png)